yetanalytics/project-persephone/README.md

   If this is set to `true`, this signifies that the Statement stream fails to conform to the Pattern.

-`match-next-statement*` is similar, except the current state info map is a map containing the above three fields.
+That state info map is the return value for `match-next-statement*`, which is designed to be used with single Patterns instead of a whole Profile.

-If the state info map is `nil`, then `read-next-statement` will begin at the start state of the FSM.
-If the `state` value is `nil`, then `read-next-statement` will return the same map, since it cannot read any m ore states; otherwise, it returns an updated map with a new `state` value.
+If the state info map is `nil`, then `read-next-statement*` will begin at the start state of the FSM.
+If the `state` value is `nil`, then `read-next-statement*` will return the same map, since it cannot read any m ore states; otherwise, it returns an updated map with a new `:state` value.

+`match-next-statement` attempts to call `match-next-statement*` on each compiled Pattern in the Pattern map.
+If a sequence of Statements with different registrations is passed to `match-next-statement`, then each set of same-registration Patterns is treated as its own stream, hence the need for a mapping between registrations and state info.

 For more information about the technical implementation details (including about the composition, determinization, and minimization of FSMs), please